Paquita: History of the Paquita grand pas classique

-In Marius Petipa and Ludwig Minkus's original staging of the Paquita grand pas classique in 1881, only one variation was included for the leading ballerina Ekaterina Vazem, being a polonaise arranged for solo violin.
+Marius Petipa added the Grand pas classique to the third act of Paquita in 1881 for the benefit performance of the Imperial Ballet's Prima ballerina Ekaterina Vazem.
+The music was composed by Ludwig Minkus, whose original composition featured a Grand adagio with cadenza for solo violin composed for Leopold Auer.

 Anna Pavlova included the Grand Pas classique in her company's repertory.

 Rudolf Nureyev staged the piece in 1964 for the Royal Academy of Dancing, and at La Scala in 1970.
 Nureyev also staged it for the Vienna State Opera Ballet and American Ballet Theatre in 1971.
 For all of his productions of the work Nureyev used John Lanchbery's adaptation of the music.
 In 1984 Natalia Makarova staged a new version of the Paquita grand pas classique for American Ballet Theatre with music again arranged by Lanchbery.
 To date the company still retains Makarova's staging in their repertory, and many companies throughout the world have staged her version of the piece.

 In 1974 the Ballet Master Nikita Dolgushin produced a staging of the Paquita grand pas classique for the Maly Theatre Ballet of St. Petersburg.
 For his production Dolgushin called upon the former ballerina Elizaveta Gerdt—who performed in Marius Petipa's original version of the piece— to assist in restoring the Paquita grand pas classique to its form as performed during the early 20th century.

 In 1978 the Kirov/Mariinsky Ballet's newly appointed artistic director Oleg Vinogradov staged a new version of the Paquita grand pas classique for the company, a staging largely based on the version Pyotr Gusev staged for the Maly Theatre Ballet in 1952.
 The Kirov/Mariinsky Ballet still retain Vinogradov's version in their repertory, and many companies throughout the world include his version of the piece in their repertories.